mitchwagner/prp/README.md

     - A folder, where the pathways in the collection are stored
     - A list of pathway names, whose node and edge lists can be found in the pathway collection's folder

+## Coding Standards
+- The project is implemented in Python 3; adhere to the corresponding conventions

+- Keep lines to a maximum of 79 characters in length

+- Use single quotes for all strings